- Knowledge Base

 Example prompt:

-When creating a new entry, fill in 'Status' as 'Not Started' by default and leave 'Deadline' blank.
+When creating a new entry, fill in 'Status' as 'Not Started' by default and leave 'Deadline' blank.<

-Example of a full MCP prompt for Breeze agents
+Examples of MCP prompts for Breeze agents

 You are connected to the Notion MCP server.
 Use the database titled 'Feature Rollouts Tracker'.
 It includes the following columns: 'Feature Name' (title), 'Status' (select: Not Started, In Progress, Done), 'PM Owner' (person), and 'Target Release Date' (date).
 Your job is to find all features that are marked 'In Progress' and return their names along with the PM Owner.
 Use the query_database tool and only pull results from this database.